 I shot this photo of a Grey headed flying fox in Australia exactly eleven years ago but I pulled it out of my photo files because it so interesting to me in so many ways.
-This is one of the native Australian animals that I was hoping to photograph during my visit.
+This is one of the native Australian animals that I was hoping to photograph during my Australian road trip.

 A Grey Headed Flying Fox with her Young